enyojs/ares-project/test/selenium/README.md

 ##### To run it

 * Before the teste execution, start the Ares IDE node server: `node ide.js -T`
-* Open under ares-project/test/selenium/xml-scripts/AresTestSuite file *with* "Open Test Suite" menu entry
+* Open ares-project/test/selenium/xml-scripts/AresTestSuite file *with* "Open Test Suite" menu entry

   **Note: ** AresTestSuite is composed by the following TestCases; HelloWorldPreview, NewProject, FileOps, CheckTemplates and HelloWorldPhoneGapSettings.

-* To run this AresTestSuite, click the Run All button (from the left of the IDE, 7th button) to run all the test cases in AresTestSuite, the currently loaded test suite.
+* To run AresTestSuite, click the `Run All` button (from the left of the IDE, 7th button) to run all the test cases in AresTestSuite, the currently loaded test suite.
 * To run individually each TestCase, open it and click the "Play current testcase" (from the left of the IDE, 8th button).

 ### Your Contribution is required to extend the Selenium TestSuite for Ares

 Give to the Ares committer(s) a chance to update the test wish list file (`./ares-project/test/selenium/WISH-TESTS-LIST.md`) with new Test Case to implement.

-The objective is to test the new controls coming with Ares committer pull-requests.
+The objective is to test new controls coming with Ares pull-requests.

 ## 2- HOWTO execute the ARES TEST SUITE using Selenium 2.0 WEBDRIVER API

+Main tasks:
-* The Ares Test Suite xml-scripts will be converted into java files to use either Chrome or IE Selenium 2.0 webdriver APIs.
+* Ares Test Suite xml-scripts will be converted into Java files to use either Chrome or IE Selenium 2.0 webdriver APIs.
-* A patch java will be applied to obtain the final Ares Test Suite java code.
+* A patch needs to be applied to Java files to obtain the final Ares Test Suite java code.
+This patch is archived on Github
-* It will be found in the patch, the upload of AresConfig.xml file where are declared properties the Test Suite is executed (i.e. webdriver name, webdriver path, os …) as this code which is not generated automatically by the formatter.
+* Create AresConfig.xml to declare the Test Suite properties (i.e. webdriver name, webdriver path, os …).
+This XML file is not generated automatically by the formatter.

 **WARNING:**

-* Only xml-scripts, AresTestCasesSha1 and AresTestJava.patch files are pushed on gitHub.
+* Only xml-scripts, md5/sha1 sum files and AresTestJava.patch files are pushed on gitHub.
 * The Java code is not.
 * Reasons are; expecting to find an XML to javascript Formatter and avoid two source code for the same test.